Women in Law

 a.
 The first meeting was held at Mimi’s CafeÌ in Lake Forest on 2/27/2006.
 This was a breakfast meeting, with approximately ten people attending.
 The meeting was primarily a get-acquainted and organizing meeting, where we handed out JRCLS membership forms and lists of events, reviewed why we were meeting, asked each attendee to introduce herself—where she lived, her relationship to the law.
 We then had a discussion on future topics, format, locations.
 A handout on the goals and purposes of the group was handed out and discussed.

 b.
-The second event organized by the Orange County Women’s Outreach Committee (Women in the Law not yet organized on the national or international level) was one of the chapter’s regularly scheduled chapter lunches, held on 3/16/06 at the chapter’s regular meeting place—the conference room of Knobbe, Martens in Irvine.
+The second event organized by the Orange County Women’s Outreach Committee (women in law not yet organized on the national or international level) was one of the chapter’s regularly scheduled chapter lunches, held on 3/16/06 at the chapter’s regular meeting place—the conference room of Knobbe, Martens in Irvine.
 We invited Cheryl Preston, BYU law professor, to speak on “Fashioning Women in Law,” based on a video she had prepared regarding perceptions of women in fashion advertising and the different messages sent by and about women, versus men.
 This was the first time in its history that a woman had addressed the OC chapter of the JRCLS.

 c.
 The third meeting was our second breakfast for the OC women lawyers, also held at Mimi’s CafeÌ in Lake Forest, on June 5, 2006.
 This meeting was a panel discussion entitled, “Full-time, Part-time, No time: Law and the Family.”
 Chapter chair Jeff Shields attended this meeting and indicated he was surprised and enlightened by the women’s perspectives.
 Panelists were Catherine Evans (part-time lawyer), Dawn Mosley (“dormant” lawyer), Donna Bashaw (full-time lawyer), and Julie Smith (“dormant” lawyer).